serious-scaffold/ss-python/README.md

 - VSCode settings with recommended extensions.
 - GitHub workflows for lint, tests, package and documentation preview.

-## Usage
+## Quickstart

 1. [Install Copier](https://copier.readthedocs.io/en/stable/#installation).
-1. Generate the project with the following command.
+1. Generate the project with the `copier` command.

    ```
    copier gh:huxuan/serious-scaffold-python /path/to/project
    ```

-1. Initialize the project with git.
+1. Initialize the project with the `git` and `make` commands.

    ```
+   cd /path/to/project
-   cd /path/to/project && git init
+   git init
+   git add .
+   make dev
+   make pre-commit
+   git commit -a -m "Init from serious-scaffold-python."
    ```

 1. Happy hacking.